tappi287/rf2_video_settings/ReadMe.md

 Drop a player.json onto the app window to import the graphics settings.

 ##### Manage video resolution/refresh rate settings
-Graphics Presets can save your resolution/window mode/VR/Non-VR settings if you configure them from inside the app.
+Graphics Presets can save your video resolution/window mode/VR/Non-VR settings if you configure them from inside the app.

 ##### Replay Manager